peteblank/directory2todolist/README.md

 # directory2todolist

-I'm trying to a directory into an html list with checkmarks by turning the contents of the directory into a json etc...
+Upload your zip file into the website and I'll turn it into an html with check marks that change the rows colors.